aureuserp/dev-docs/src/master/advanced/table-views.md

 # Overview

-The **Table Views** is a powerful feature in Aureus ERP that enhances data filtering and organization capabilities.
+The **Table Views** is a powerful feature in AureusERP that enhances data filtering and organization capabilities.
 It provides advanced customization options for table filters throughout the application, allowing users to create, save, and manage personalized views of tabular data.

 ## Core Components

 ### PresetView Class

-The `PresetView` class extends Filament's `Tab` component and serves as the foundation for creating predefined table views.
+The `PresetView` class extends Filament's `Tab` schema component (`Filament\Schemas\Components\Tabs\Tab`) and serves as the foundation for creating predefined table views.
 It provides functionality for creating customizable, savable views with various properties.

 ```php
 namespace Webkul\TableViews\Filament\Components;